lepture/lepture.com/content/work/2012/tornado-project.rst

 By the way, manage your vim plugin with Pathogen_ or Vundle_ .
 For Chinese visitors, `this post`_ will tell how I manage my vim plugins.

+**EDIT: flake8 is the default syntax checker in syntastic now.
+Don't add the code.**

 Conclusion
 -----------